Susan L. Fenrich, BC-HIS*

 Owner | Vice President | State Licensed Hearing Instrument Specialist

 David was born in Edgerton, Wisconsin.
 He is the son of Robert Fenrich and Kay Bendorf.
-He graduated from Edgerton High School.
+He graduated from Edgerton High School in 1980.
 In addition, David earned his certification in Wood Technics from Blackhawk Technical College.
 He has worked for several woodworking and construction companies throughout the years.

-In June, 1997, David became a State Licensed Hearing Instrument Specialist.
+In June 1997, David became a State Licensed Hearing Instrument Specialist.
 David enjoys attending continuing educational conferences with his wife, Susan so he can keep informed of all the new technological advances in the hearing aid industry.
-Currently he works in the business on a part-time basis.
-He is also a carpenter, custom cabinet maker, and woodworker.
+Currently he works in the business on a casual basis.
+With his experience as a carpenter, custom cabinet maker, and woodworker he uses his skills full time working for his son, Paul, the owner of Fenrich Custom Finishes.

 His favorite pastimes are woodworking, model railroading, traveling, and spending time with his family.